Sage-Bionetworks/recover/src/lambda_function/README.md

 ## Launching Lambda stack in AWS

-There are two main pieces to launching the s3 to glue lambda.
-They are the `s3 to glue lambda role` and the `s3 to glue lambda` stacks.
-Generally, updates will typically be made to the s3 to glue lambda stacks.
+There are two main stacks involved in the s3 to glue lambda.
+They are the `s3 to glue lambda role` stack and the `s3 to glue lambda` stack.

 ### Sceptre